Header DO NOT EDIT

 In May of 1971, G. W. Lowry, Jr., after he worked as a National Bank Examiner, came to work for Oklahoma National Bank.
 In 1975, he became the president, continuing the family tradition of leadership.

 In 1982, more buildings were added to the main facility.
 A large drive-in Express Bank with one-on-one tellers and a large community meeting room were added to better serve employees, customers and the community.

 In February 1983, Oklahoma Bancorporation, Inc was formed as a holding company.
 The holding company owns 100% of the stock in Oklahoma Bank and Trust Company, and in 1990 Oklahoma Bancorporation purchased the Custer County State Bank at Arapaho.
 This bank was merged into Oklahoma Bank and Trust Company making it a full-service branch, in 1999.
 This Arapaho branch now hosts a new facility at 115 South 10th Street and Highway 183 in Arapaho.
 It features a convenient drive-in and safe deposit boxes.

 To further provide the best in technology and service to Oklahoma Bank and Trust Company customers and the City of Clinton, a large two-story department store on Clinton’s main street was totally remodeled into a large state-of-the-art Financial and Investment Center.
-This attractive new downtown facility now houses the operations, financial accounting, training center, Board of Director room, a CPA firm, an independent insurance agency, and a law office.
+This attractive new downtown facility now houses the operations, financial accounting, training center, Board of Director room, a CPA firm, and a law office.

 Now, in its 113th year, Oklahoma Bank and Trust Company has grown to over $190,000,000.00 in assets.
 Oklahoma Bank and Trust Company continues its tradition of stability by maintaining a strong capital structure, efficient employees, and up-to-date services.
 Oklahoma Bank and Trust Company has received very favorable ratings from private rating services as well as from its government regulators.